pmahnke/mahnke-cocktails/recipe/devils_day_off.md

 - Glassware:
   - High Ball
   - On the Rocks
-- Garnish: Sprig of Rosemary
+- Garnish: Sprig of rosemary and a straw
 - Special Prep: Shake cocktail and pour into the glass.
 Top with red bitter soda.